alxshelepenok/lumen/content/posts/2024-09-14--LLMs-Compared-For-iOS-TCA/index.md

 tags:
   - "Software"
   - "AI"
-description: "Chat GPT, Cursor and Copilot are compared for writing a SwiftUI app using The Composable Architecture (TCA) patter"
+description: "Chat GPT, Cursor and Copilot are compared for writing a SwiftUI app using The Composable Architecture (TCA) pattern"
 ---

 # About